MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-pfx-configure.md

 **Use a command line**:

-1. Log into the Root Certification Authority server with Administrator Account.
+1. Log in to the Root Certification Authority server with Administrator Account.

 2. Go to **Start** > **Run**, and then enter **Cmd** to open command prompt.